All right, our two Sean Hannity show toll-free at 800-941-Sean.

 And why would this theology become dominant in a Democratic Party?

-That's what we have to push back as a conservative America first Republican.
+That's what we have to push back as a conservative, America first Republican.

-What would it mean for the average person just in the state that you are looking to represent and serve Pennsylvania?
+What would it mean for the average person just in the state that you are looking to represent and serve, Pennsylvania?

 I'm talking about that's the mean income for the entire county, Sean.

-That's a fifty percent increase in income.
+That's a 50% increase in income.

 Since they started fracking.

-Since they started pulling natural fracking is a very old idea.
+Since they started pulling natural income.

 It's been around for a long time.

-It was a it's the fracking when you actually make the lateral drills.
+It's the fracking when you actually make the lateral drills.

 Remember, this also funds charities, food banks, the theater.